The Graduate Management Admission

 Your GMAT score can significantly affect your

 chances of admission.
-Without a good score, you
+Without a good score,

-you have to type two essays on the computer in
+– in which you have to type two essays

-60 minutes.
-If you are not used to regularly working
+not used to regularly working on the computer,

-on the computer, you might find yourself woefully
+you might find yourself woefully short of

-short of words on the day of the test.
+words on the day of the test.

 The GMAT requires you to have strong fundamentals